chesslablab/chess-data/docs/bootstrap-the-database.md

-# Seed the Tables
+# Bootstrap the Database

 The chess database consists of these tables: `games`, `openings` and `users`.
-The `games` table is seeded with PGN files, the `openings` table with CSV files, and the `users` table with fake random generated usernames.
+The `games` table is to be seeded with PGN files, the `openings` table with CSV files, and the `users` table with fake random generated usernames.

 ## `games`